 Day One: Reykjavik

 Start your trip in Reykjavik, Iceland’s capital city.
 It’s pretty small compared to other capitals, but that makes it very walkable.
 Most of the main tourist sites are within 10-15 minutes on foot, and it’s an incredibly safe city to walk around in.
+For a more detailed itinerary, check out this guide for one day in Reykjavik.
 I didn’t fall in love with the architecture like I have in other European cities – most of the buildings are pretty plain – but a couple do stand out.
 The Harpa conference hall is pretty by day and night.
 Try to catch it on a sunny day for the best lighting and views of the harbor, but it’s also worth checking out at night when the glass panels are lit up.
 I found that the lighting looked better from a little bit of a distance, as the closer I got, the more I could pick out the individual light bars inside instead of seeing the full picture.

 Learn about the country’s Viking history at the Settlement Exhibition, which houses the remnants of an old longhouse dating back over 1000 years.
 For more Icelandic history, you can head over to the Saga Museum in the Old Harbor area which uses very lifelike wax figures to tell the stories of several heroes and villains.
 Bonus at the end of the audio tour: a chance to dress up in Viking costumes and weapons to take pictures.
 (If you’ve never worn full chainmail, you’ll be astounded at the fact that anyone was able to run and fight while weighted down by it.)